corrode/corrode.github.io/content/blog/prototyping/index.md

 There are ways to make this a blessing rather than a curse.

 Use simple types like `i32`, `String`, `Vec` in the beginning.
-We can always make things more complex later if we need to -- the reverse is much harder.
+We can always make things more complex later if we have to -- the reverse is much harder.

 Here's a quick reference for common prototype-to-production type transitions: